 The cats of each cat are unique and according to their owner, of which some cats speak more than others.
 So the translation of the app is different from each separate profile, rather than a normal database for cat sounds.

-By recording and labelling sounds, artificial intelligence (AI) and machine-learning software can better understand each cat’s voice.
+By recording and labeling sounds, artificial intelligence (AI) and machine-learning software can better understand each cat’s voice.

 Javier Sanchez, group technical program manager at app developer Aquilon, said in a webinar on his website that the ultimate goal of the app is to develop a smart-collar.